daiolupo/principlesExample/README.md

 <!-- MARKER - TO DO LIST Principle 3, 4, 5 to complete on the 7.03.2021 -->
 ### Principle 3: Collection of information from subject

-#### How are we going to ensure that users have the ability to update their personal information?
+#### How are we going to ensure that users are aware what personal information we collect and why?
 - [ ] Users have the ability to update their personal information.

+#### How are we going to ensure that users are aware what personal information we collect and why?
 - [ ] actionable item goes here.

 #